Types of Tests

 The Dental Hygiene Assessment Exam schedule is available on the TSU Testing Center website at www.registerblast.com/tsu/Exam .
 The DHAE is administered in Holland Hall Room 310.

-Total cost of exam is $63.50.
+Total cost of the exam is $59.50.
 Exam fees are non-refundable and cannot be used for rescheduling or transferred to another person.
 Examinees are responsible for selecting the correct test, correct date, and correct time when test fees are paid.
-Examinees are also responsible for paying the test fee in two steps, $23.50 paid when you register for a specific test date on registerblast, and $40 paid to Evolve when you receive the specific Payment ID from the Testing Center to purchase the exam.
+Examinees are also responsible for paying the test fee in two steps, $23.50 paid when you register for a specific test date on registerblast, and $36 paid to Evolve when you receive the specific Payment ID from the Testing Center to purchase the exam.

 After you complete each part of the test you will see your score for that part of the test.
 When you complete all parts of the test you will click on Summary Score Report and your Admission Assessment Report will be printed before you leave the Testing Center.